php-http/documentation/integrations/symfony-bundle.rst

             my_awesome_client:
                 factory: 'httplug.factory.mock' # replace factory

-And in your tests:
+To mock a response in your tests, do:

 .. code-block:: php

     // SomeWebTestCase.php
     $client = static::createClient();

-    // $client->disableReboot(); You might uncomment this if your client (BrowserKit) make multiple requests as kernel is rebooted on each request.
+    // If your test has the client (BrowserKit) make multiple requests, you need to disable reboot as the kernel is rebooted on each request.
+    // $client->disableReboot();

     $response = $this->createMock('Psr\Http\Message\ResponseInterface');
     $response->method('getBody')->willReturn(/* Psr\Http\Message\Interface instance containing expected response content. */);